fayezbaig/LCA-Automated-Pipeline/README.md

 All automation and workflow implementation for this project were performed using Python and Brightway2.

+The main purpose of these scripts was to automate the complete Life Cycle Assessment (LCA) pipeline.

 No confidential Fraunhofer ISE data, scripts, XML files, proprietary packages, or internal results are being shared in this repository.

 ---